mollusk with a shell that is iridescent on the inside; abalone is one source of

 is royal blue rather than ultramarine.
 Sodalite also rarely contains pyrite, a

-as incipient cracks running through the stone.
+running through the stone.

 tagua nut (also called vegetable ivory) is from the Tagua palm tree (also called